gsp8181/ha-istrip-lamp-esphome/ISTRIP_PROTOCOL.md

 ## Example Usage

-- To set a blue color with Fade7 effect, full brightness and speed:
+- To set a blue colour with Fade7 effect, full brightness and speed (note the colour is ignored with effects):
   ```
   groupId = 1
   extraParam = 1 (Fade7)